 The project deliverables include a final report, presentation and opposition to another group.
 The final report should be max.
-25 pages long.
+7500 words.
 The report should be written as a technical/scientific report in English and should contain the following items:

-- cover-page (full title, your and the group supervisor names, course and date) - abstract (a summary of the purpose, results and conclusions) - table of contents - introduction (briefly describe the problem and the causes of the problem) - aims and objectives - descriptive information (description of the case study) - background information (description of selected literature information) - method
+- cover-page (full title, your and the group supervisor names, course and date)

-- findings or results - discussion (critical evaluation of information presented above) - conclusions (the most important findings and recommendations) - reference list
+- abstract (a summary of the purpose, results and conclusions) - table of contents - introduction (briefly describe the problem and the causes of the problem) - aims and objectives - descriptive information (description of the case study) - background information (description of selected literature information) - method - findings or results - discussion (critical evaluation of information presented above) - conclusions (the most important findings and recommendations) - reference list

-Note that the max. page number provided above are for the introduction, aims and objectives, descriptive information, background information, method, findings/results, discussion and conclusions (in bold above), excluding cover page, abstract, table of content and reference list.
+Note that the max. number of words provided above are for the introduction, aims and objectives, descriptive information, background information, method, findings/results, discussion and conclusions (in bold above), excluding cover page, abstract, table of content and reference list.

 The groups have regular consultation meetings with the supervisors, these meetings are mandatory.
 When needed, you and your supervisor have the possibility to plan additional meetings or meet on different dates.
-Project description includes the milestones for the project and the timeline for their completion.